cmyerskeitt/cmyerskeitt/README.md

 👋 Hi, I’m Christine Myers Keitt! 👩🏾‍💻

 I'm a Full Stack Software Engineer utilizing Javascript and Ruby on Rails to create some really awesome projects.
+During the day I work as an Associate Integration Engineer for a healthcare IT solutions firm.

-This past year, I managed to complete my software engineering bootcamp part-time while teaching during a pandemic and being a mom to a small child.
+Last year, I managed to complete my software engineering bootcamp part-time while teaching during a pandemic, adulting, and being a wife and mom to a small child.
 I say all this to say that I have great planning and time management skills that increase my ability to create efficient code.

 As an educator turned software engineer, I embody a natural curiosity for learning.
 I am super excited about the endless amount of learning ahead of me.

 Currently Learning: <br>
   ◆ StackSkills: 2021 Complete Ruby on Rails 6 Bootcamp
   <br>
-  ◆ Algoexperts: Data Structures and Algorithms
+  ◆ #100Devs 30 Week Free Bootcamp ( Practice Makes Progression)
   <br>
-  ◆ A Common Sense Guide to Data Structuresand Algorithms: Level Up Your Core programming Skills by Jay Wengrow
+  ◆ Class Central's Intro to Javascript 6 Week Bootcamp
   <br>

 What a great journey this has been so far and I'm just now getting started.